Deep Jump Learning for Off-Policy Evaluation in Continuous Treatment Settings: Introduction

 \section{Introduction}

 Individualization proposes to leverage omni-channel data to meet individual needs.
 Individualized decision making plays a vital role in a wide variety of applications.
-Examples include customized pricing strategy in economics \citep{qiang2016dynamic, turvey2017optimal}, individualized treatment regime in medicine \citep{chakraborty2013statistical,collins2015new}, personalized recommendation system in marketing \citep{mcinerney2018explore, fong2018covariate}, etc. Prior to adopting any decision rule in practice, it is crucial to know the impact of implementing such a policy.
-In many applications, it is risky to run a policy online to estimate its value \citep[see, e.g.,][]{li2011unbiased}.
-Off-policy evaluation (OPE) thus attracts a lot of attention by learning the policy value offline using logged historical data.
+Examples include individualized treatment regime in precision medicine \citep{qian2011performance,chakraborty2013statistical,wang2018quantile,chen2020representation}, customized pricing strategy in economics \citep{qiang2016dynamic, turvey2017optimal}, personalized recommendation system in marketing \citep{mcinerney2018explore}, etc. Prior to adopting any decision rule in practice, it is crucial to know the impact of implementing such a policy.
+In medical and public-policy domains, it is risky to apply a treatment decision rule or policy online to estimate its mean outcome \citep[see, e.g.,][]{murphy2001marginal,hirano2003efficient,li2011unbiased}.
+Off-policy evaluation (OPE) thus attracts a lot of attention by estimating the mean outcome under a new decision rule (or policy), i.e., the value function, using the offline data generated by a different decision rule.